-Principally, an ozone molecule is nothing but an oxygen molecule that has received an extra oxygen atom by electric high voltage.
+An ozone molecule is nothing but an oxygen molecule that has received an extra oxygen atom.
 Ozone is naturally produced through certain types of chemical reactions.
-A well-known example is the ozone layer, which is created by UV rays (UV), which are emitted by the sun.
-Ozone is also formed during thunderstorms, in waterfalls, and – although this is a less natural process – in photochemical smog which forms in summer.
+A well-known example is the ozone layer, created by the sun’s UV rays.
+Ozone is also formed during thunderstorms and waterfalls.
 In thunderstorms, ozone forms as a result of the high voltages that are involved.
 The specific fresh scent after a thunderstorm is caused by ozone formation.

 When one speaks of ozone, the above-mentioned examples are immediately associated with it.
-It is however less known that ozone can be artificially produced so that it can be used for water treatment.
-Ozone generators can create ozone artificially by means of extremely high voltages or by means of UV light.
+It is, however, less known that ozone can be artificially produced so that it can be used for water treatment.
+Ozone generators can create ozone artificially by means of high voltages or by means of UV light.
 Both methods involve the decomposition of the oxygen molecule.
 This causes oxygen radical formation.
 These oxygen radicals can bind to oxygen molecules, forming ozone (O3).

 INTRODUCTION TO OZONE: AN OXIDANT THAT BURNS CHEMICAL COMPOUNDS